steveklebanoff/hardhat-typescript-template/README.md

 Notes:

-- running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `npx buidler clean` followed by `npm run build` before re-running tests
+- running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `yarn buidler clean` followed by `npm run build` before re-running tests
 - the branch coverage is 75%

 ### Deploy to Ethereum

 Create/modify network config in `hardhat.config.ts` and add API key and private key, then run:

-`npx hardhat run --network rinkeby scripts/deploy.ts`
+`yarn hardhat run --network rinkeby scripts/deploy.ts`

 ### Verify on Etherscan

 Add Etherscan API key to `hardhat.config.ts`, then run:

-`npx hardhat verify-contract --contract-name Counter --address <DEPLOYED ADDRESS>`
+`yarn hardhat verify-contract --contract-name Counter --address <DEPLOYED ADDRESS>`

 PRs and feedback welcome!